André Leon Talley: Early life and education

-Talley was born on October 16, 1948, in Washington, D.C., the son of Alma Ruth Davis and William Carroll/Caro Talley, a taxi driver.
+Talley was born on October 16, 1948, in Washington, D.C., the son of Alma Ruth Davis and William Carroll "Caro" Talley, a taxi driver.
 At least one of his grandfathers was a sharecropper, and his maternal grandfather, John Davis, had fought in WWI in France.
-His parents left him to be raised by his maternal grandmother, Binnie Francis Davis, who worked as a cleaning lady at Duke University, in Durham, North Carolina.
+His parents left him to be raised by his maternal grandmother, Bennie Francis Davis, who worked as a cleaning lady at Duke University, in Durham, North Carolina.
 Talley credited her for giving him an "understanding of luxury" and stated, following her death, "I miss her almost every day."

 He grew up in the Jim Crow era South, where segregation defined social boundaries.
-He said, "For a long time my grandmother would not allow white people to come into our house.
-That was her rule.
-The only white man who ever came into the house was the coroner."
 His early love of fashion was nurtured by his grandmother and further cultivated upon his discovery of Vogue magazine at a local library at the age of nine or ten.

 Talley was educated at Hillside High School, graduating in 1966, and North Carolina Central University, where he graduated with a Bachelor of Arts in French literature in 1970.
 He won a scholarship to Brown University, where he earned a Master of Arts in French literature in 1972.
 At Brown, he wrote a thesis on the influence of black women on Charles Baudelaire and initially planned to teach French.